- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Public transport in Australia

-Australia’s rail network is not as well developed as the systems one finds in parts of Europe and Asia, and there is a lack of high-speed intercity rail services in the country.
-The historical lack of cooperation between state territories combined with the massive distances and a relatively small population to service has resulted in Australia’s rail network being slow and somewhat inefficient.
+Australia’s rail network is not as well developed as the systems in parts of Europe and Asia, and there are no high-speed intercity rail services in the country.
+The historical lack of cooperation between state territories combined with the massive distances and a relatively small population has resulted in a slow and somewhat inefficient rail network.

 Expats will find that it is usually faster and cheaper to fly between major cities in Australia than taking trains.
-However, travelling by train often offers a more scenic journey.
-It is also a good alternative for getting to regional towns and cities that aren’t serviced regularly by flights.
+Travelling by train does offer a more scenic journey, and it is also a good alternative for getting to regional towns and cities that aren’t serviced regularly by flights.

 Domestic flights in Australia

-As a result of the large distances between the major destinations in Australia, flying is the most popular travel option in the country.
+As a result of the large distances between the major cities in Australia, flying remains a popular travel option in the country, and there are more than 100 commercial airports nationwide.
+The four domestic airlines are Qantas Domestic, Virgin Australia, Rex and Jetstar.

-Research and booking in advance are the keys to finding the cheapest airfares.
-Even the larger airlines have great online deals and cheap fares can almost always be found on the busier routes.
+Travellers should research the cheapest airfares and keep an eye out for specials.
+Even the larger airlines have great online deals, and cheap fares can almost always be found on the busier routes.

 Driving in Australia

-Most expats living in Australia find it useful to have a car as this gives them the freedom to explore the country at their own pace.
+Most expats living in Australia find it useful to have a car with which they can explore the country at their own pace.
 Australia's low population density and large size make for long journeys between cities, though.

 Australia has a well-maintained system of roads and highways and signage is generally very clear.
 The highways between state capitals are excellent and driving on these roads is a pleasure.
-However, expats travelling to rural parts of Australia will find that they may need to drive on poorly maintained dirt roads.
-Some states also have toll roads.
+Some states also have well-maintained toll roads.
+Expats travelling to rural parts of Australia, on the other hand, will find these roads are often poorly-maintained dirt roads.

-As licensing regulations and road rules vary from state to state in Australia, expats are advised to familiarise themselves with the rules within each particular territory before relocating.
+Licensing regulations and road rules vary from state to state in Australia, and expats are advised to familiarise themselves with the rules within each particular territory before relocating.
 In most cases, expats moving to Australia will be able to drive using a licence from their home country for the first three months before switching to a local licence.